Skip to content

 • Simple CLI - Create and manage dev environments with minimal commands

-• Session Persistence - Containers keep running after disconnect
+• Session Persistence - VMs keep running after disconnect

 • Multi-Server - Manage sheds across home servers and cloud VPS instances